Could Argos have dominated fashion in the UK?

 Delivery options that don’t truly deliver

-Immediately, the weirdest decision Sainsbury’s has made is to exclude this new clothing range from its much-loved same-day home delivery.
+Immediately, the weirdest decision Sainsbury’s made was to exclude this new clothing range from its much-loved same-day home delivery.
 This could have been a truly market-changing offering.
-Instead, it’s simply offering its standard, next, and named-day delivery services – alongside click and collect from new Argos locations.
-Sainsbury’s is, in effect, simply expanding its range to Argos locations.
-It’s hardly groundbreaking, especially given many new Argos shops are just store-in-store offerings inside Sainsbury’s.
+Instead, it simply offered its standard, next, and named-day delivery services – alongside click and collect from new Argos locations.
+Sainsbury’s was, in effect, expanding its range to Argos locations.
+It was hardly groundbreaking, especially given many new Argos shops are just store-in-store offerings inside Sainsbury’s.

-The shift will only confuse loyal Argos customers.
-Rapid delivery is something that we’ve all come to expect from Argos over the last few years – it still proudly, and rightly, makes a lot of noise about the many people it’s bailed out of a bad situation with last-minute, same-day delivery.
+The shift only confuses loyal Argos customers.
+Rapid delivery is something we’ve all come to expect from Argos over the last few years – it still proudly, and rightly, makes a lot of noise about the many people it’s bailed out of a bad situation with last-minute, same-day delivery.

-By stepping back from this core KSP – and one that has become emblematic of the brand – it has left the door wide open for the competition, as Argos simply joins the ranks of many retailers, who all offer next-day delivery on fashion products.
-Why would people limit themselves to a necessary trip to Argos to get a same-day click and collect order, when a trip to any of its store locations would also showcase countless nearby stores, and ones where you can try the clothes on before buying them?
+By stepping back from this core KSP – and one that has become emblematic of the brand – it left the door wide open for the competition, as Argos simply joined the ranks of many retailers who all offer next-day delivery on fashion products.
+Why would people limit themselves to a necessary trip to Argos to get a same-day click and collect order when a trip to any of its store locations would also showcase countless nearby stores, and ones where you can try the clothes on before buying them?

 It takes more than Tu to tango

 While Tu has very much established itself as Sainsbury’s answer to George or F&F – a credible, good-value and decent-quality supermarket clothing range – why, with 18 months to plan, did Argos not consider adding other clothing brands to its own range to reflect its business model in other product lines?